marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <img src="_main_files/figure-html/change-pointsize-tiff-1.svg" width="672" />

-In order to export the graphic we simply wrap the above between the `tiff()` and `dev.off()` calls (note here that we change the default font family to "Times" - check the exported image):
+In order to export the graphic we simply wrap the above code between our `tiff()` and `dev.off()` calls (note here that we change the default font family to "Times" - check the exported image):

 ```r